r-hub/blog/content/post/2020-07-20-keep.source/index.md

                                 "set to 'yes'.\n")
 ```

-Also note that there is also a way for package maintainers for forcing the installation of their package to keep the source, which seems less useful?
+Also note that there is also a way for package maintainers to [force the installation of their package to keep the source](https://stat.ethz.ch/pipermail/r-devel/2011-April/060410.html), which seems less useful?
 Here are [packages that do that](https://github.com/search?q=keepsource+user%3Acran+filename%3ADESCRIPTION&type=Code&ref=advsearch&l=&l=).
 A potential use case might be to try and hire people [like the web development team at The Guardian seems to do if you view the source of its website](https://www.theguardian.com/international).

 Conclusion
 ----------

 In this post we summarized where packages live once installed, in what format, and how their code is processed at installation.
 An important aspect was the original code formatting and commenting being removed by default, unless one changes some options for building and installing packages.
 Do you use any of options related to keeping source in your R usage and development?

-[^1]: Note that if your wish is to isolate packages you are installing for a given project, you might find a better workflow by using Docker or [the `renv` package](https://rstudio.github.io/renv/index.html).
+[^1]: If your wish is to isolate packages you are installing for a given project, you might find a better workflow by using Docker or [the `renv` package](https://rstudio.github.io/renv/index.html).

 [^2]: This came to my attention thanks to [a question by Ofek Shilon on RStudio community](https://community.rstudio.com/t/keep-source-pkgs-vs-keep-source-options/69245).

+[^3]: When viewing source code you might get a better default experience by [loading `lookup`](https://github.com/jimhester/lookup#default-printing) in your [.Rprofile](https://rstats.wtf/r-startup.html#rprofile).